 If you were under 18 years year old at the time when you were convicted, the time that you will spend on the Sex Offenders Register is halved.

 If you have been accused of rape, you should waste no time in obtaining legal representation from an experienced criminal defence solicitor whom you trust.
 At Stuart Miller Solicitors, our experienced and non-judgmental team of rape lawyers are ready to assist you.
-We will provide you with thorough and straightforward advice on your case and advise you on the options that are available to you.
+We will provide you with thorough and straightforward advice on your case and explain the options that are available to you.
 Contact us for a no-obligation consultation today.